Chip 1 Exchange: History

 Chip 1 Exchange was established in 2001, when electronic industry veterans Sasan Tabib, Damon Pouya, and Volkan Sanverdi merged their companies.
 The name "Chip 1 Exchange" is based on the names of their previous companies: "Chip 1 Technology" and "Fast Line Exchange".
 Since its inception, Chip 1 Exchange has expanded, opening 6 additional branches.

 Products

 Chip 1 Exchange has specialized services in relationships with manufacturers, franchised distributors and independent distributors.
 They also offer a number of standard solutions for inventory management and reduction.

 Locations

 Germany

 Chip 1 Exchange operates heavily in the European market, and they are active in 45 countries.
 There is one European warehouse, which 800m² of storage space.
 As of March 2024, 30,000 items are in stock within the warehouse.

 United States

-In April of 2007, they began operations in the United States.
+In April 2007, they began operations in the United States.
 The US headquarters are in Southern California, and from there manages business for North and South America.
 Plans for new offices are currently underway, and offices are being built in Texas, Florida and the San Francisco Bay Area.